PaulHosek/paulhosek.github.io/source/_posts/Building-a-computer-from-scratch.md

 | 3 | 1 | 0 | 0 | 1 | 0 | 0 |
 | 4 | 1 | 1 | 1 | 0 | 0 | 0 |

 From the above 1-bit decoder, I can see a combinatorial problem here.
 We will need an inverted and non-inverted wire for each input.
 This gives us 4 wires.
 We then need to combine each pair of two in some way and pass that to the respective output.
-Here the idea I am having:

 <p align="center"> {% asset_image image_38.png %}